Ensembl/WiggleTools/README.md

 Easiest installation: binary files
 ----------------------------------

-Wiggletools requires quite a few dependencies and can take a while to compile.
+Wiggletools requires a few dependencies.
 To save you the trouble, we're trialling binary releases:
 [https://github.com/Ensembl/WiggleTools/releases](https://github.com/Ensembl/WiggleTools/releases)

 Depending on feedback we will extend this service.